 Kammarman reunited with Bradley in 2003, moving to the MetroStars, first as the clubs equipment manager before being promoted to the technical staff as an assistant coach and Manager of Soccer Operations prior to the start of the 2004 season.

 He remained in that role until August 2005 and joined ESPN in 2006.
 With ESPN, Kammarman spent five weeks in Germany and was responsible for research and scouting for the lead broadcast team, working on 20 matches including the Opening Game and World Cup Final in Berlin.
 He continued that role for all Major League Soccer and U.S. National Team games for in 2007.

-Hired in February 2008, Armando Rivas enters his fifth season as the Galaxy’s Head Athletic Trainer.
+Hired in February 2008, Armando Rivas enters his seventh season as the Galaxy’s Head Athletic Trainer.
 A native of Yucaipa, Calif., Rivas joined the Galaxy after spending seven years in with the Los Angeles Angels of Anaheim organization.